mkozniewski/mkozniewski/README.md

 ### Hi there 👋

-Not much happening in my project as most of them here are private students' projects.
+Not much happening in my contributions here as most of the projects are private students' projects.
 I keep other stuff in various places.

 <!--